Mosae/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+      Authentication - this is to validate that the user has the correct credentials to access certain pages
-- [ ] What steps can you take in your web apps to keep your data secure?
+- [ ] What steps can you take in your web apps to keep your data secure? make users login and protect pages with ProtectRoute
 - [ ] Describe how web servers work.
+      When a user types is a website address, there is a request sent to the server location via HTTP protocol - if ther request is accepted, then the server will send back the requested in formations and then the browser will display it
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+      Create goes with Post.
+Read goes with Get.
+Update goes with Put.
+Delete goes with Delete.

 ## Project Set Up